-For the fifth year, the RoboJackets will be hosting the 2013 Regional FRC Kickoff at Georgia Tech on January 5, 2013.
+For the sixth year, the RoboJackets will be hosting the 2014 Regional FRC Kickoff at Georgia Tech on January 4, 2014.
 Teams are required to register on the FIRST website for the kickoff.
 The kickoff will consist of breakfast, guest speakers, live broadcasting, robot demos, and workshops.
 The event will begin with breakfast at 8:45AM in the Georgia Tech Student Center Ballroom.

 - To guarantee sufficient amount of materials for workshops, participating teams will need to register for them below – one per team.
-Please fill out the RoboJackets’ Kickoff Form here Due by December 29th 2012
+Please fill out the RoboJackets Kickoff Form here.

 - In addition to the FIRST release form, all attendees are required to fill out a GT release form as well – for each kickoff attendee.
-Click here for GT Release Form Hand in at Sign In
+GT General Waiver Hand in at Sign In

 - For parking information and KOP pick up, please see the maps linked here.